meshahid973/localitfy/README.md

 v0.3.7 is a big release.

-Linux is now supported, and the main new feature is the **Albums** section, suggested in the Issues area by [@Crocodile73](https://github.com/Crocodile73).

 The first time setup screen was also fully rebuilt, the app was cleaned up for release, and several performance fixes were made.

 ### v0.3.7 highlights